bluebanquise/bluebanquise/resources/documentation/deploy_bluebanquise.rst

 ------------------------

 We are going to use the provided default playbook.
-This playbook will install most of the CORE roles.
+This playbook will install most of the **core** roles.
 Enough to deploy first stage of the cluster.

 Copy example playbook management1 to /etc/bluebanquise/playbooks/: